seagull1089/rl-projects/tennis-maddpg/README.md

 ### Solved environment details
 - The environment is solved in 715 episodes.
 - The solution implements the Multi Agent Deep Deterministic Policy Gradient Algorithm.
-More details in the Report.md
+More details are in [Report.md](./README.md)
 - The code heavily relied on the DDPG implemetation of the continuous control project (problem 2)

 ## Setup Instructions